Kp0c/war-crimes-map/README.md

   - When it is a small scale, it shows regions
   - When it is a medium scale, it shows districts
   - When it is a large scale, it shows cities
+- Show different events in different colors on map
+- For improved UX, on loading we take a bit more time to map all events to the cities, districts and regions.
+So, when user started to use applciation he will see no lags.

 ## Geocoding
 ### General